bitcoincore-dev/bips.bitcoincore.dev/web/content/340/index.md

     invalid signatures which may leak information about the secret key.
     It is recommended, but can be omitted if the computation cost is prohibitive.

+[^14]: In theory, the message size is restricted due to the fact that
+    SHA256 accepts byte strings only up to size of 2^61-1 bytes.

+[^15]: Another reason to omit pre-hashing is to protect against certain
+    types of cryptanalytic advances against the hash function used for
+    pre-hashing: If pre-hashing is used, an attacker that can find collisions in the pre-hashing function can necessarily forge signatures under chosen-message attacks.
+If pre-hashing is not used, an attacker that can find collisions in SHA256 (as used inside the signature scheme) may not be able to forge signatures.
+However, this seeming advantage is mostly irrelevant in the context of Bitcoin, which already relies on collision resistance of SHA256 in other places, e.g., for transaction hashes.

+[^16]: Typically, messages of 56 bytes or longer enjoy a performance
+    benefit from pre-hashing, assuming the speed of SHA256 inside the signing algorithm matches that of the pre-hashing done by the calling application.